 Clinical Radiology Audit Forum

-The Committee runs the annual Clinical Radiology Audit Forum (conference), which comprises presentations on audit and quality improvement and a QI poster competition.
-The 2019 Audit Forum, titled "Promoting patient centric radiology", will take place on Tuesday 7 May 2019 at the RCR.
+The Committee runs the annual Clinical Radiology and Quality Improvement Audit Forum (conference), which comprises presentations on audit and quality improvement and a QI poster competition.
+The 2019 Audit Forum, titled 'Promoting patient centric radiology', will take place on Tuesday 7 May 2019 at the RCR.
 There will be 6 CPD credits for attendance.

 Resources for effective audit

 Undertaking audit can be thought of as a four-stage process involving preparation and planning, measuring performance, implementing change and sustaining improvement.
 Quality improvement (QI) tools can be used to achieve desired outcomes for any of these stages.
 The Guide to Using Quality Improvement Tools to Drive Clinical Audits describes how such tools work in detail and when to use them.2 Principles for Best Practice in Clinical Audit sets out best practice criteria with links to further information.3 The Healthcare Quality Improvement Partnership, led by a consortium of the Academy of Medical Royal Colleges and others, provides extensive guidance and resources to undertake effective audit.